Return Label / Return Shipping

 USPS

-USPS offers pay-on-use return labels through USPS Returns, where you're only charged when the label is scanned.
-Labels can be printed by the shipper and included in the box, or generated as a QR code the customer brings to any post office.
+USPS offers pay-on-use return labels through USPS Returns, where you are only charged when the label is scanned.
+Labels can be printed by the shipper and dropped in the box, or sent as a QR code the customer brings to any post office.
 Merchandise Return Service is available for high-volume commercial mailers.
+USPS Ground Advantage and Priority Mail are the workhorse return services for most sellers.

 FedEx

 FedEx offers prepaid return labels through FedEx Return Solutions.
 Options include emailing labels, including printed labels in packages, or using FedEx Electronic Return Label where customers print at home.
-FedEx also offers package pickup for returns.
+FedEx also offers package pickup for returns, useful for heavier or oversized items.

 UPS

 UPS offers prepaid return labels through UPS Returns.
 Options include UPS Print Return Label (print at home), UPS Electronic Return Label (emailed), and UPS Returns on the Web (customer-initiated).
-QR codes for label-free drop-off at UPS Stores are also available.
+QR codes for label-free drop-off at The UPS Store are also available.

 Tips